KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

   {VerifyCredential}
 </SnippetBlock>

-Now, the last step is to excute the complete script and wait to see whether we can successfully retrieve **and** verify one of John Doe's Credentials!
+Now, the last step is to excute the complete script and wait to see whether we can successfully retrieve **and** verify one of John Doe's credentials!

 Was it successful?
 Nice Job!

-If you want to explore more about KILT's features, please check out our [Concepts section](../../concepts/01_what_is_kilt.md).
+If you want to explore more of KILT's features, check out our [Concepts section](../../concepts/01_what_is_kilt.md).
 If you want to dive deeper into the SDK, please advance to the next section: [the KILT Cookbook](./02_cookbook/01_dids/01_light_did_creation.md).